Kulgoa: Design and construction

 Kulgoa's design was an evolution of Sydney Ferries Limited's 1902 steamer, Koree.
 Kulgoa, however, while of similar length to Koree, had a significantly wider beam (31 ft vs 27 ft 6 in) giving her a higher passenger capacity (1,255 vs 1,058) and tonnage (338 vs 276 tons).

 Plans for the hull were provided by Mr Scott, foreman shipwright of the North Coast SN company from a specification from Mr T Brown, works manager of Sydney Ferries Limited.
 The cabins and deck fittings were designed by the company's officials under the supervision of Mr T Brown.
 Brown also designed and provided the specification for the boilers and machinery.

 Kulgoas hull and deck fittings were built by WM Ford at Berrys Bay, North Sydney.
 Dorhauer and Sons were the cabin and other deck fitting sub-contractors.
 Kulgoa was one of the first of Sydney Ferries to have her upper decks enclosed.
 She was provided with four internal side companions (stairs).

-The boilers and engines were supplied by Morts Dock & Engineering Co of Balmain.
+The boilers and engines were supplied by Mort's Dock & Engineering Company of Balmain.
 The engines were triple expansion, inverted, direct acting, surface condensing type with cylinders of 13, 21, and 34 inches respectively, providing 480 indicated horsepower.
 Two 18 foot-long through multi-tubular cylindrical boilers were provided with internal diameters of 7 ft 2 inch with 17 lb pressure per square inch.
 Each boiler was fitted with Deighton's patent 7 ft long, 92-tube, suspension furnaces.
 Electric lighting was provided by Edge and Edge.
 A sentinel steering system, provided by Wildridge and Sinclair, was installed.

 Typical of the K-class, the ferry had one iron bulkhead and four wooden bulkheads.
 The hull shape was flared out with no overhanging sponsons.
 For additional strength, the side sponsons were of long ironbark sections, 12-inch square in cross section with an iron band.

 Kulgoa's hull was launched in Berry's Bay on 24 September 1904 in front of a crowd of approximately 1,000 people.
 She was christened by Essie Carter, the daughter of J Carter, the mayor of North Sydney.
 At the launch, the chairman of Sydney Ferries Limited noted that the company's fleet was now able to carry 15,000 people at one time, and could carry 90,000 passengers to North Sydney in an hour.
 In his toast to the new ferry, the mayor of North Sydney said it would be the finest of its type in the Southern Hemisphere.